Krutal0706/Accident-Prediction/docs/report.md

 #### Research Questions

-The primary research questions guiding Yelp Explorer are as follows:
+The primary research questions guiding accident prediction are as follows:

     * What kind of weather, road, and temperature could cause an accident?
     - This question explores data visualization techniques to find out which conditions are best to predict accident prediction.